-Initial linkage level science testlets are structured as a series of statements that the teacher reads to the student, and the TIP often includes picture-response cards that must be printed or objects that must be gathered prior to test administration.
-Best practice is to print picture-response cards in color.
-Administration of the testlet will not be possible without the picture-response cards or the objects.
+Initial linkage level science testlets are structured as a series of statements that the teacher reads to the student, and the TIP usually includes picture-response cards that must be printed prior to test administration.
+Best practice is to print these cards in color.
+Administration of the testlet will not be possible without the picture-response cards.